-Enjoying a warm shower or bath approximately 60-90 minutes before bed may improve sleep quality, a new study research finds out more
+Enjoying a warm bath or shower approximately 60-90 minutes before bed may improve sleep quality, a new study research finds out more

 This may be the result of the natural, quick drop in body temperature that occurs after stepping out of a warm bath or shower and into cooler, room temperature air.